Request loaders

 The RequestList

-can accept an asynchronous generator as input.
-This allows the requests to be streamed, rather than loading them all into memory at once.
-This can significantly reduce the memory usage, especially when working with large sets of URLs.
+can accept an asynchronous generator as input, allowing requests to be streamed rather than loading them all into memory at once.
+This can significantly reduce memory usage, especially when working with large sets of URLs.

 Here is a basic example of working with the RequestList